KirillFrolov/obsidian/English/You bought a football match ticket. However, you are unable to go. So you want to offer the ticket to your friend..md

 I hope you're doing well.
 I'm writing to you because I'm currently looking for someone who could go football match this weekend instead of me and I think you will be interested.

+The match is part of FIFA World Cup

+Best wishes,
+Kirill